 The answer of which one applies depends on the time of the accident.

-A personal injury lawyer steps right in and interviews accident victims to assess their medical needs and to learn the facts of a case.
-The lawyer then assists the client in managing his/her ongoing medical treatment.
+Our personal injury lawyers step right in and interview you to assess your medical needs and to learn the facts of the case.
+We then assist you in managing your ongoing medical treatment.

-Lawyers also investigate the cause and circumstances of an accident, and help the victim gather critical evidence regarding a Lyft driver’s negligence.
-If necessary, the personal injury attorney appoints experts to help in interpreting this evidence or creating new sources of proof.
+We also investigate the cause and circumstances of an accident and help you gather critical evidence regarding the Lyft driver’s negligence.
+If necessary, we hire experts to help in interpreting this evidence or creating new sources of proof.

-Note that any communications between a lawyer and his/her client are protected by the attorney-client relationship.
-This means an attorney cannot disclose any client information to a third party unless the client agrees.
+Note that our communications are protected by the attorney-client relationship.
+This means we do not disclose client information to a third party unless you agree.